(I may earn a small commission from the products mentioned in this post.)

 Writing has been good therapy and it helped keep me busy.

 Many of my articles mention the importance of physical therapy and exercise and how important it is to work hard and to stick to the routine.
-This continually reminded me to do the same.
+The writing continually reminded me to do the same.

 As I look back at my blog, I have a detailed record of my TKR experience and I have been able to share my experiences with other people who are considering TKR